eduardofischermath/homemade_financial_instruments/ISSUES.md

 path: llr

 The colons might be forced to be aligned or not.
 The resulting box has certain dimensions.

-There could be options like for example abbreviating some of the keys or limiting the floats to a number of decimal places.
+There could be options like for example abbreviating some of the keys (for example through another dict) or limiting the floats to a specific number of decimal places.

 Another functionality could be try to make the best representation possible conditioned to setting a limit for the number of columns (i. e. number of